 The sample was mounted on a three-axis translation stage and irradiated by laser pulses focused by a 60 mm focal-length lens.
-When changing the environment to water, the sample was placed in a plastic container, the laser beam was focused by the same lens and traveled through 5 mm of distilled water before striking the surface, and the focal plane was positioned below the sample surface in order to obtain the desired spot size of 150μm.
+When changing the environment to water, the sample was placed in a plastic container, the laser beam was focused by the same lens and traveled through 5 mm of distilled water before striking the surface, and the focal plane was positioned below the sample surface in order to obtain the desired spot size of 150 μm.
 For both air and underwater cases, the laser beam was acting normally to the sample surface and the beam spot on the sample surface was circular.
-To study the morphology, samples were held stationary and irradiated at various fluences $(0.2 \text{J/cm}^2 \text{ to})$ 0.45J/cm^2) in air and at higher fluences (1J/cm^2 to 1.8J/cm^2) in water with different numbers of pulses (2-100).
-In order to measure the absorption and crystallinity, $10 \times 15 \text{ mm}^2$ areas were processed at specific scanning speeds.
-The scanning speed, v, is set by the Full width at half maximum (FWHM) of the Gaussian beam profile, d, the number of pulses, N, and the repetition rate of the laser, f, through the relation v=df/N [24].
+To study the morphology, samples were held stationary and irradiated at various fluences (0.2J/cm2 to 0.45J/cm2) in air and at higher fluences (1J/cm2 to 1.8J/cm2) in water with different numbers of pulses (2-100).
+In order to measure the absorption and crystallinity, 10×15 mm2 areas were processed at specific scanning speeds.
+The scanning speed, v, is set by the Full width at half maximum (FWHM) of the Gaussian beam profile, d, the number of pulses, N, and the repetition rate of the laser, f, through the relation v=df/N [12].

 The untreated and treated samples were observed through SEM.
 Surface roughness and the distribution of spikes in the treated samples were also examined using an AFM.
-The optical transmittance and reflectance of the as received a-Si:H films were measured by а spectrophotometer over a wavelength range of 250nm-2500nm which corresponds to the main spectral range of solar irradiation [25].
-The reflectance (R in %) and transmittance (T in %) are then used to calculate the absorptance (A in %) of the film: A=100-R-T. X-ray diffraction (Cu K{α} -line) was used for crystallinity estimation.
-X-ray photoelectron spectroscopy is used for composition analysis.
+The optical transmittance and reflectance of the as received a-Si:H films were measured by a spectrophotometer over a wavelength range of 250nm-2500nm which corresponds to the main spectral range of solar irradiation [19].
+The reflectance (R in %) and transmittance (T in %) are then used to calculate the absorptance (T in %) of the film: T and T are diffraction (T in %) of the film: T and T are diffraction (T in %) was used for crystallinity estimation.